Noga-Zohar/Hackathon_2022/README.md

 # SET-UP
 ```
-* Having python XXX version is a requierment
+* Having python 3.7 version is a requierment
 * You need to have a .csv file extracted from an EEG Muse session
 * Clone the repository into your integrated development environment
-* ?
 ```

 # running the analysis